m0d16l14n1/icelake-hackintosh/README.md

 * [OC-little] for AOAC patches and guides
 * [kingo132] for Ice Lake DBuf workaround
 * [0xFireWolf] for multiple Ice Lake graphics fixes (CDCLK/DVMT and DBuf), backlight smooth transition and many more explanations about ICL framebuffer stuff
+* [CobanRamo] for finding, testing and sharing fix for hibernation
 * Apple
 * To all members of Ice Lake gitter chat for providing panics/info